MuhammadSobhy/DesignPatterns/README.md

 ##### 1- Facade Pattern
 Provide a single simplified interface for client classes to interact with the subsystem(The client should not know anything about the subsystem classes).

+##### 1- Adapter Pattern
+To help facilitate comunication between two existing systems by providing a compatible interface.

 ### Sources
 Design Patterns on [Coursera](https://www.coursera.org/learn/design-patterns/).